dp1xter/geometric_lib/docs/README.md

     A function that finds the area of a triangle by a given side and the altitude lowered to it.

         Parameters:
-            a (int, float, etc...) - first number (the side of a triangle) h (int, float, etc...) - second number (the height of the triangle)
+            a (int, float) - first number (the side of a triangle) h (int, float) - second number (the height of the triangle)

         Return Value:
-            area (int, float, etc...) - is the area of the triangle with the given side and the altitude lowered to it, calculated by the mathematical formula
+            area (int, float) - is the area of the triangle with the given side and the altitude lowered to it, calculated by the mathematical formula

     Example of a return value:
         area(3, 7) -> 10.5
     '''

+    if type(a) != int and type(a) != float or type(h) != int and type(h) != float:
+        return "Invalid parameters."

+    if a < 0 or h < 0:
+        return "Invalid parameters."

     return a * h / 2
 ```
 **Input:** `print(area(3, 7))` -> **Output:** `10.5`